-To the extent the level percentage of payroll method is used, the employer should adjust the numbers in this report as appropriate to reflect the change in covered payroll.
-It should be noted that covered payroll should only reflect types of pay generating pension credits for plan participants.
-Please note that plan participants do not necessarily include all active employees for several reasons.
+To the extent the level percentage of payroll method is used, the employer should adjust the numbers in this report as appropriate to reflect the change in OPEB covered payroll.
+It should be noted that OPEB covered payroll should only reflect types of pay generating pension credits for plan participants.
+Please note that plan participants do not necessarily include all active employees eligible for health benefits for several reasons.
 Following are examples.

-- 1) The number of hours worked or other eligibility criteria may differ for these benefits compared to active benefits; - 2) Employees hired at an age where they will exceed the maximum age for benefits when the service requirement is met are also not plan participants.
+- 1) The number of hours worked or other eligibility criteria may differ for OPEB compared to active health benefits; - 2) There may be active employees over the maximum age OPEB are paid through.
+For example, if an OPEB plan pays benefits only to Medicare age, any active employees currently over Medicare age are not plan participants; - 3) Employees hired at an age where they will exceed the maximum age for benefits when the service requirement is met are also not plan participants.

-Finally, GASB 25 and 27 require reporting covered payroll in RSI schedules regardless of whether any ARC component is based on the level percentage of payroll method.
+Finally, GASB 43 and 45 require reporting covered payroll in RSI schedules regardless of whether any ARC component is based on the level percentage of payroll method.
 This report does not provide, nor should the actuary be relied on to report covered payroll.